vzliu/jupyterlab-a11y-checker-forked/README.md

 # jupyerlab-cell-checker
-Checks for alt-text images in Jupyter notebook/Lab cells
+Checks for the presence of alt-text as part of images in Jupyter notebook/Lab cells